All About Longboard Construction – From A to Z!

 Early Construction & Evolution over Time

 In earlier times longboards were mostly homemade, surprised?
 Yes, people take the wheels from old and outdated roller skates and attach to the board or as a wooden plank.
-Teenagers specifically were a master in creating these boards but they were really small in size which made it difficult for teenagers to perform their stunts and tricks.
+Teenagers specifically were a master in creating these boards, but they were really small in size which made it difficult for teenagers to perform their stunts and tricks.
 In the 1970s, longboarding took a drastic turn in terms of construction and as an activity as well.
-It was the time when urethane wheels appeared and the concept of a good set of wheels for the best board made a debut.
-These wheels were strong as compared to the roller skates wheels and provided strength plus faster speed to longboarders.
-Over the period of time, somewhere in the 1990s, the longboarding tricks were so popular that every teens knew one or two of these awesome tricks .
+It was the time when the urethane wheels appeared and the concept of a good set of wheels for the best board made a debut.
+These wheels were stronger the roller skates wheels and providing strength plus faster speed to longboarders.
+Over the period, somewhere in the 1990s, the longboarding tricks were so popular that every teens knew one or two of these awesome tricks .
 So, longboarding became a serious sport with competitions and a mode of transportation.

 A Longboard Construction – Comprehensive Guide

 What are longboards made of?
 There are various components join together to make a single longboard.
 These include deck, bushing or trucks, and wheels.

 1. The Main and Core Component Is A Deck.

 A number of layers of woods that is plys.
-Board’s decks can be a single solid piece of wood but longboard decks are usually made up of almost up to eleven (11) layers of plywood.
+Board’s decks can be a single solid piece of wood, but longboard decks are usually made up of almost up to eleven (11) layers of plywood.
 The thickness of each layer is 2 millimeters.
 People use birch, bamboo, maple or oak wood for decks so that the flexibility is increased.
-Plywood has a clear finish that makes the surface look bright and neat therefore it is considered to be a good choice for making decks.
+Plywood has a clear finish that makes the surface look bright and neat therefore it is a good choice for making decks.
 Unlike normal plywood that comes in 4×8 sheets, it comes in 5×5 foot sheets of a metric thickness.
 It machines beautifully with woodworking tools.

 Constructing a longboard Deck